 Hit version by Chris Montez (US #16/MOR #2/UK #3 1966).

 “Reluctant at first, Montez agreed to go along with his mentor’s suggestion.
 ‘Call Me‘ was the first single release from Montez’s 1965 album The More I See You, followed by the album’s title track.
-‘The More I See You’ was sung in a soft, very high tenor range and played on primarily adult-formatted radio stations, confused some disc jockeys, who were unfamiliar with Montez’s past work, who would announce the song and often refer to Montez as a female.
-But, by the time the album was released Montez’s pictures on the front and back of the jacket cleared up any mystery surrounding his gender.”
+‘The More I See You’ was sung in a soft, very high tenor range and played on primarily adult-formatted radio stations, confused some disc jockeys, who were unfamiliar with Montez’s past work, who would announce the song and often refer to Montez as ‘her’ or ‘she’.
+But, by the time the album was released, Montez’s pictures on the front and back of the jacket cleared up any mystery surrounding his gender.”

 Nat King Cole, “The More I See You” (1958):

 Bobby Darin, “The More I See You” (1961):

 Doris Day, “The More I See You” (1965):